 - Some drinks seem to irritate the bladder and make you want to go to the toilet more often.
 Usually these are alcohol and drinks with caffeine in them such as coffee, tea, cola, chocolate drinks, and carbonated energy drinks.
 Try to reduce caffeinated drinks to 1 or 2 cups a day.

 - Avoid drinking within two hours of going to bed as this increases your chances of getting up at night.

-- Check your bladder diary (see IUGA Bladder Diary leaflet and sample diary above).
+- Check your bladder diary (see IUGA Bladder Diary leaflet and sample diary below).
 How often are you going to the toilet during the day?
 If the visits are less than 2-3 hours apart, you need to try to increase the time between visits to the toilet.
 For example, if you are going every hour, set your target at an hour and 15 minutes.
 If you get the feeling of urgency before your time is up, try some of the ideas in the next section to control this feeling and make the bladder wait.

 - If you can hold on for your target time, and can do this for 3 or 4 days in a row, increase the time again.
 Gradually increase the time between visits to the toilet until you are going every 2-3 hours during the day.

 - Try to cut down the visits to the toilet that you make ‘just in case’.
 For example, ask yourself if you really do need to go every time you leave the house – if you only went 20 minutes ago, perhaps you don’t.
 A normal bladder comfortably holds 400mls, which is nearly 2 cups.

 Try all of these ideas to control the urgency and make the bladder wait.
 See which ideas work best for you and then use them when you need to.